Fastlane (2015): Aftermath

 Fastlane returned in February 2016, thus establishing Fastlane as an annual pay-per-view for the promotion.
 It was held annually until 2020 when Fastlane was removed from the schedule to allow WWE to hold their Super ShowDown PPV that year, but Fastlane was reinstated in 2021.
-The 2021 Fastlane would in turn be the final Fastlane, as in October 2021, WWE revealed their PPV calendar for 2022, and Fastlane was not included.
-The only PPV and livestreaming event announced between that year's Royal Rumble and WrestleMania was Elimination Chamber.
-Fastlane was in turn discontinued without a formal announcement.
+The 2021 Fastlane would in turn be the final Fastlane held until the event was reinstated in 2023.